Percona-Lab/percona-docstreamer/readme.md

     * ts: Internal MongoDB Timestamp format.
     * isoDate: Human-readable UTC time of the event.

-* lastBatchAppliedAt: The local wall-clock time when docMongoStream last successfully wrote a batch of data to the Destination MongoDB.
+* lastBatchAppliedAt: The local wall-clock time when docStreamer last successfully wrote a batch of data to the Destination MongoDB.

 * initialSync: Statistics regarding the Full Load phase.
-Once the Full load is complete and docMongoStream switches to CDC these numbers will remain static.
+Once the Full load is complete and docStreamer switches to CDC these numbers will remain static.
     * completed: true if the snapshot phase is finished.
     * completionLagSeconds: How far behind real-time the migration was at the exact moment the Full Load finished.
     * clonedSizeHuman: Total volume of data copied during the Full load phase.

 ### API

-docMongoStream also has an API that allows you to perform certain status and validation tasks, please see our [api documentation](./api.md) for more details and use case.
+Percona docStreamer also has an API that allows you to perform certain status and validation tasks, please see our [api documentation](./api.md) for more details and use case.

 ### Logs

-docMongoStream generates three separate logs, each of the logs location and name can be configured via [config.yaml](./config.yaml):
+Percona docStreamer generates three separate logs, each of the logs location and name can be configured via [config.yaml](./config.yaml):

-1. Application Log (`logs/docMongoStream.log`): Tracks the overall application status and any errors encountered.
+1. Application Log (`logs/docStreamer.log`): Tracks the overall application status and any errors encountered.
 2. Full Load Log (`logs/full_load.log`): Dedicated to the initial full synchronization process.
 This log, together with the status endpoint, helps you monitor the progress of the initial sync.
 3. CDC Log (`logs/cdc.log`): Dedicated to Change Data Capture (CDC) operations.
 These operations begin only after the full sync is complete, so this log will remain empty until that point.
 Use it, along with the status endpoint, to track CDC progress.